kkinnear/zprint/doc/reference.md

 function to rewrite the code.
 Implementing this feature was very easy, writng the first example, the style `:sort-dependencies` was a significant piece of work.
-It is hard to rewrite code using rewrite-clj (not that I have a better approach), it is hard to debug, the Clojure and Clojurescript implementations of rewrite-clj are very slightly different.
+It is hard to rewrite code using rewrite-clj (not that I have a better approach), in part because you are operating both with zippers and regular Clojure data types.
+Once you have changed something in the zipper, the zipper is the only place the change exists.
+Which is obvious, but still confusing.

 The configuration for `:return-altered-zipper` is a vector: `[<depth> <symbol> <fn>]`, where `<depth>` is the depth to call the function (if the `<symbol>` matches).
 A `<depth>` of `nil` will call at any depth.
 The `<symbol>` is the